List of unproduced film projects based on Marvel Comics: Cable

 On March 26, 2009, it was reported that Marvel Studios would begin assembling a group of screenwriters to pen the scripts for various lesser known properties that they wanted to develop, one of which being Cable.

+Cable would be featured in the 2018 film Deadpool 2, as part of the X-Men film series released by 20th Century Fox before the studio was bought by The Walt Disney Company.
+He was portrayed by Josh Brolin.

 Iron Fist

 On March 26, 2009, it was reported that Marvel Studios would begin assembling a group of screenwriters to pen the scripts for various lesser known properties that they wanted to develop, one of which being Iron Fist.

-On August 16, 2010, when asked what he would follow-up The Avengers with, Kevin Feige expressed interest in Iron Fist.
+On August 16, 2010, when asked what he would follow up The Avengers with, Kevin Feige expressed interest in Iron Fist.

+A television series created by Scott Buck premiered on Netflix in 2017, where Iron Fist was portrayed by Finn Jones.
+It was canceled in 2018 after two seasons.

 Dazzler

-On April 22, 2010, it was reported that Marvel Studios had started searching for director for lower budget movies of some of their lesser known characters, one of which being Dazzler.
+On April 22, 2010, it was reported that Marvel Studios had started searching for directors to make films with lower budgets based on some of their lesser known characters, one of which being Dazzler.

+Rumours circulated before the release of Deadpool & Wolverine that Taylor Swift would be playing the character after making several public appearances with the cast and crew of the film.
+Ryan Reynolds denied these rumours in 2022.

 Ka-Zar

-On April 22, 2010, it was reported that Marvel Studios had started searching for director for lower budget movies of some of their lesser known characters, one of which being Ka-Zar.
+On April 22, 2010, it was reported that Marvel Studios had started searching for directors to make films with lower budgets based on some of their lesser known characters, one of which being Ka-Zar.

 Luke Cage

-On April 22, 2010, it was reported that Marvel Studios had started searching for director for lower budget movies of some of their lesser known characters, one of which being Luke Cage.
+On April 22, 2010, it was reported that Marvel Studios had started searching for directors to make films with lower budgets based on some of their lesser known characters, one of which being Luke Cage.

+A television series created by Cheo Hodari Coker premiered on Netflix in 2016, where Cage is portrayed by Mike Colter.
+It was canceled after two seasons in 2018.